 The candidate left the examination hall at 9.45 a.m., 45 minutes after the start of the examination and 15 minutes before the time period in which candidates may be allowed to leave the examination room.
-As the candidate was no longer under direct centre supervision, this action had the notation to imposit the integrity of the examination.
+As the candidate was no longer under direct centre supervision, this action had the potential to impair the integrity of the examination.